April 6, 2023

 An ecosystem committed to servitization means more satisfied clients and therefore increased margin to share.

 Black Winch, was founded by three market Experts boasting over 25 years industry experience.
-Black Winch can help you to design, implement, or improve a successful, scalable and circular, in-house, AS-A-SERVICE business, to bring value to your end-users, stakeholders and, of course, your partners!
+Black Winch can help you to design, implement, or improve a successful, scalable and circular, in-house, As-A-Service business, to bring value to your end-users, stakeholders and, of course, your partners!

 More blog posts